-All types of eczema cause itching and redness, but AD is the most severe and chronic type of eczema.
+All types of eczema cause itchiness and redness, but AD is the most severe and chronic.
 Other types of eczema include:

-- dyshidrotic eczema, a blistering form of eczema that’s found only on the fingers, palms, and soles of the feet
+- Dyshidrotic eczema.
+Dyshidrotic eczema is a type of eczema that develops only on your fingers, your palms, and the soles of your feet.

 Doctors and researchers are working to better understand how eczema works and why it affects so many people.
-There’s currently no known cure for this common disease.
+There’s currently no known cure for this common condition.

-The primary symptom of AD is dry, itchy skin that often turns into a red rash.
+The primary symptom of AD is dry, itchy skin that often turns into a red rash during flare-ups.

 Eczema flares are part of the agonizing itch-scratch cycle.
-It’s hard to fight the physical and psychological components that drive the itch-scratch cycle.
+It’s hard to fight the physical and psychological elements that drive this cycle.
 Scratching feels good at the time but can lead to more inflammation and even skin infections.

-AD presents different symptoms depending on a person’s age.
+AD has different symptoms depending on a person’s age.

 Symptoms in infants can include: